evanshortiss/evanshortiss.github.io/_posts/2021-07-26-amd-driver-memory-lock-timeout.markdown

 ![Fixed VRAM Clock](/res/img/posts/2021-07-26-amd-driver-memory-lock-timeout/summary-fixed-clocks.png)

+This completely resolves the crashes on my PC.
+I don't entirely understand why, but I won't question it.
+I can even overclock my VRAM and it will happily run constantly at over 1800 Mhz when gaming, so it's not the memory frequency.

 Using the automatic CRU timings at 144Hz supports 8-bit colour on my monitor.
 The highest refresh rate I can obtain with 10-bit colour via CRU is 138Hz.
 I also found that I could leave all timing settings in CRU at the defaults and